nktkr/C---Programs-Collection-for-Beginners/readme.md

 46. Count Number of Digits in a given Number
 47. Determine Perfect Square Program
 48. Determine if the Number is Prime or Composite
+49. Find the Reverse of the Entered Number